theocrithary/PowerScale-CSI-OpenShift-Console/README.md

 - https://youtu.be/ChpasqwvGTo

 ## Create a new project
-- e.g. isilon
+- e.g. powerscale

 ## Create isilon-creds secret
-- ensure the new project 'isilon' is selected when creating the new secrets
+- ensure the new project 'powerscale' is selected when creating the new secrets
 - create a new key/value secret with the secret name = isilon-creds and key = config
 - use the isilon-creds.yaml file included in this repo as reference and paste into the text field
 - edit with your environment details (e.g. endpoint IP address, username, password)